koserLeos/bind9/doc/arm/reference.rst

 .. note::

-    While alternating the order of records in a DNS response between subsequent queries is a known load distribution technique, certain caveats apply which usually make it a suboptimal choice for load balancing purposes when used on its own.
+    While alternating the order of records in a DNS response between subsequent queries is a known load-distribution technique, certain caveats apply which usually make it a suboptimal choice for load balancing purposes when used on its own.
 See :ref:`balancing_caveats`.